Mawiszus/TOAD-GUI/README.md

 This project uses the [Mario-AI-Framework](https://github.com/amidos2006/Mario-AI-Framework) by [Ahmed Khalifa](https://scholar.google.com/citations?user=DRcyg5kAAAAJ&hl=en) and includes graphics from the game _Super Mario Bros._ **It is not affiliated with or endorsed by Nintendo.
 The project was built for research purposes only.**

+### AIIDE 2020

+Our paper "TOAD-GAN: Coherent Style Level Generation from a Single Example" was accepted for oral presentation at [AIIDE 2020](https://webdocs.cs.ualberta.ca/~santanad/aiide/index.html)!

+Our code for TOAD-GUI and TOAD-GAN has been accepted for the AIIDE 2020 Artifact Evaluation Track!
+It will be recognized in the [AIIDE 2020 Program](https://webdocs.cs.ualberta.ca/~santanad/aiide/program.html).

 ## Getting Started

 This section includes the necessary steps to get TOAD-GUI running on your system.